Win10to7/WinTbConfWin8Fork/README.md

-# Classic Windows taskbar configurator
+# Classic Windows taskbar configurator (FORK)

+This is a fork of https://gitlab.com/ftortoriello/WinTbConf that replicates the Windows 8.x dialog and quirks.

 Provides a taskbar settings dialog similar to Windows versions prior to 1607, with some extra features.